specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 **Consider this topic name: `finance.campaign._public.sale`**

-The topic name makes it abundantly clear that owning BC is 'finance.'
+The topic name makes it abundantly clear that owning BC & Domain is 'finance.'
 Consequently, we readily grasp the intended scope (_public) as well as the data being published (Sale).
 This approach is simple – it can be understood by anyone.
 It needs to be applied to all layers of data, ops and infrastructure of the Bounded Context.
-All elements relating to the BC, including the codebase, should form a vertical slice that can be traced from.
+All elements relating to the Domain, including the codebase, should form a vertical slice that can be traced from top to bottom.

 Here is a short checklist:
 - Service accounts should use principles reflecting the domain owner or aggregate identity, such as 'acme.finance.campaign.'